 Note: Students seeking certification are not considered "non-degree seeking students."
-For more details on the certification process, see section 10.
+For more details on the certification process, see section 11.

 Admission to Candidacy.
 Admission to a master's degree program does not carry with it admission to candidacy for a degree.
 Students must use the online Admission to Degree Candidacy Form and the appropriate Plan of Study form in order to apply for candidacy.
 Students enrolled in all master-degree programs must apply for admission to candidacy after completing sixteen semester hours and before completing twenty hours of acceptable work toward the master's degree.
 At this time, students are also required to submit a completed plan of study form accompanied with the appropriate signatures.
 A minimum grade-point average of 3.0 (B) is required for admission to candidacy.
 An approved plan of study must be on file in the graduate office before admission to candidacy can be granted.
+Students enrolled in the M.Ed.
+Curriculum & Instruction, Educational Leadership, Reading Specialist, and School Counseling program options will submit Milestone 2 at this time as part of their admission to candidacy.

-Retention and Academic Probation for Master Degree Programs: A student in good standing shall maintain a cumulative grade-point average of 3.0 on a 4.0 scale in the graduate program.
+Retention and Academic Probation for Master Degree Programs.
+A student in good standing shall maintain a cumulative grade-point average of 3.0 on a 4.0 scale in the graduate program.
 A grade-point average of 3.0 on a 4.0 scale is required for graduation; no grade lower than C will be credited toward a master's degree.
 Students whose grade-point average drops below 3.0 will be placed on academic probation and must have the deficiency corrected by the completion of the next nine hours of coursework.
 Students who do not achieve the grade-point average at the completion of those nine hours will be dismissed from the graduate program.

 Fee Waivers.
 Non-resident students wishing to apply for waiver of out-of-state fees must meet the criteria for unconditional admission to the graduate program.
-Application for the fee waiver eligibility must be processed each semester in the registrar's office.
+Application for fee-waiver eligibility must be processed each semester in the registrar's office.